zacharysalloum/zacharysalloum.github.io/index.md

 <div align="center">
   <h5 class="no-underline">
 The inspiration for this project came from the first 3D printer I owned: a Creality Ender 3.
 I bought that machine for $150, and it taught me much about 3D printing and additive manufacturing.
 However, the machine was often inconsistent.
-The products were not always dimensionally accurate, print quality fluctuated, and the printer could not reliably operate at speeds above 60mm/s.
-I searched to create a custom 3D printer that addresses all of these issues, and has an even larger build volume.
-The final product leverages the strengths of several different commerically available 3D printers, while addressing many of their design weaknesses.
+The finished prints were not always dimensionally accurate, and the printer could not reliably operate at speeds above 60mm/s.
+I searched to create a custom 3D printer that addresses all these issues, and also offers a larger build volume.
+My initial designs took inspiration from several popular models of 3D printers, including the Creality CR-10 and Prusa i3 MK3s.
+I looked to replicate the CR-10's massive build volume, while retaining the excellent print quality of the Prusa i3.
+To do this, I borrowed strengths from each machine's design, while engineering new solutions to their weaknesses.
     </h5>
 </div>